SantiagoSR-1/Credit-Risk-Classification/report.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
+On the basis of the classification reports for the machine learning models, I believe the second model, which incorporates the random oversampler model, is the better of the two.

+I base my judgement on the improved scoring in the Recall and Accuracy / Specificity statistics which can be interpreted as a lowering in the number of false positives (for Accuracy) and false negatives (for Recall).

+Although Precision did decrease by 1 %, the increase in 8 % for Recall and Accuracy more than makes up for the difference.

-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+The performance certainly is dependent on the problem we are attempting to solve as there is a greater emphasis to be placed upon the ability to accurately predict the default risk loans as they pose the greater business risk for the client than normal healthy loans.

-If you do not recommend any of the models, please justify your reasoning.
+Going back to the Results section, the value of Model 2 can be identified in the Recall section where there is an increase by  8 % in the ability to correctly identify risky loans for the business.